Menu

 • Overnight stay in Aleppo.

-• City tour of Aleppo, one of the oldest cities in the world still inhabited.
+• Enjoy a city tour of Aleppo, one of the oldest continuously inhabited cities in the world.

 • Highlight: Visit to the well-known Aleppo Citadel.
 A medieval fortress in the middle of the city.